 Christopher Columbus: The Accidental Discovery

-When Christopher Columbus set sail from Spain in 1492, his goal was to find a westward sea route to Asia.
-Instead, he landed in the Bahamas, opening a door to European colonization of the Americas.
-What many don’t realize is that Columbus never accepted that he hadn’t reached Asia; he insisted the Caribbean islands were part of the East Indies until his death in 1506.
-His four voyages laid the groundwork for centuries of transatlantic exchange, though they also initiated devastating consequences for indigenous populations.
-For a detailed account of his voyages, see Britannica’s biography of Columbus.
+When Christopher Columbus set sail from Spain in 1492, his primary goal was to find a westward sea route to Asia, aiming to tap directly into the lucrative spice trade.
+Instead, he landed in the Bahamas, opening Europe’s eyes to a New World previously unknown to them.
+What many don’t realize is that Columbus never accepted that he had not reached Asia; until his death in 1506, he insisted the Caribbean islands were part of the East Indies.
+His four voyages laid the groundwork for centuries of transatlantic exchange, but they also initiated devastating consequences for indigenous populations through disease, warfare, and colonization.

 Ferdinand Magellan: First to Circle the Globe—Posthumously